Home Buyer Wishlist: 7 Features Buyers Look For

 6. Smart Storage

-Nothing is worse than moving into a new home and not having enough usable storage.
+Nothing is worse than moving into a new home and not having enough usable storage that makes sense for the space.
 Smart storage makes a home buyer wish list because everyone has "stuff" that needs to kept neat and accessible but out of sight.
 Large and functional entrance closets for coats and outwear are important as are bedroom closets with space for hanging and folded items.
 A custom, closet organization system always is a plus.

 7. Green Features

 To create your personal and customized home buyer wish list, talk to your real estate professional.
-Agents in the real estate industry can help you determine which items can be found in the neighborhood you want so you can finally find your dream home.
+What features do people want in new homes?
+Agents in the real estate industry can help you determine which options and features you need and which are commonly sought-after in the neighborhood you want so you can finally find your dream home.